mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 - [@PINT] library in Python claims that the result is 3.0 Hz,
 - [@JSR-385] library in Java throws an exception saying that we can't add those quantities.

-Now let's check what [@ISO80000] says about quantity kinds:
+Now let's check what [@ISO-GUIDE] says about quantity kinds:

 - Quantities may be grouped together into categories of quantities that are **mutually comparable**
 - Mutually comparable quantities are called **quantities of the same kind**